ece-tushar/Pipelined-rv32i/README.md

 - Implemented one-cycle pipeline stall with bubble insertion.
 - Introduced centralized pipeline control for future hazard/branch handling.
 - Added PC and IF/ID write enable support for controlled pipeline stalling.
+- Bug discovered on sourcing a register being WB on the same cycle.
+- solved by make regbank explicitly write first.